coderefinery/installation/python.md

 # Python

 We strongly recommend using Python version 3.5-3.7 for the exercises in the CodeRefinery workshop.
-If you have a strong preference for version 2.7 that will mostly work as well, except for the Snakemake package which requires Python3.
+If you only have version 2.7 installed, the instructions below describe how you can set up an isolated Python3 environment.

 ## Installation on Linux and macOS